Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Mitigation Strategies

 \paragraph{Confidence signals are unreliable for context filtering in REAL-MT.} As shown in Table~\ref{tab:results}, CK-PLUG yields only marginal robustness gains, revealing a fundamental flaw in entropy-based confidence signals: they assume that useful context reduces output entropy.
 Yet in low-resource REAL-MT, models are already overconfident in erroneous internal predictions.
 When accurate context ($\mathcal{G}$, e.g., Hi→En) contradicts this bias, it fails to lower entropy and may even increase uncertainty, causing CK-PLUG to suppress helpful knowledge.
 Rather than mitigating blind trust, this exacerbates the model’s reliance on flawed parametric knowledge, exposing the fragility of confidence-based methods in REAL-MT.

-\paragraph{Training-based fine-tuning enables selective context reliance and outperforms training-free filtering.} ALI achieves the highest Fidelity and lowest Context Adoption Rate (CAR) under N$\mathcal{N}_{\text{opposite}}$ (e.g., Fr→En: Fidelity 1.8, CAR 11\%; Hi→En: Fidelity 0.8, CAR 26\%), substantially outperforming CK-PLUG.
+\paragraph{Training-based fine-tuning enables selective context reliance and outperforms training-free filtering.} ALI achieves the highest Fidelity and lowest CAR under $\mathcal{N}_{\text{opposite}}$ (e.g., Fr→En: Fidelity 1.8, CAR 11\%; Hi→En: Fidelity 0.8, CAR 26\%), substantially outperforming CK-PLUG.
 Crucially, despite being trained only on opposite-meaning noise, ALI generalizes to other semantic distortions ($\mathcal{N}_{\text{literal}}$, $\mathcal{N}_{\text{semantic}}$), demonstrating an emerging ability to discriminate reliable from misleading knowledge.
 However, it shows no improvement under syntactic perturbations ($\mathcal{N}_{\text{struct}}$), indicating that its robustness is limited to semantic noise and does not generalize to syntactic distortions.
-These results suggest that explicit exposure to adversarial contexts during training can partially mitigate REAL-MT’s blind trust, though full self-verification remains elusive.

 \paragraph{Low-resource languages face greater difficulty in balancing noise robustness and performance with accurate retrieval.} Both training-free and training-based strategies improve robustness but degrade performance under $\mathcal{G}$, with the trade-off most pronounced in low-resource settings.
-This tension arises because neither approach can dynamically modulate reliance on retrieved context; instead, they apply fixed or static policies that inevitably sacrifice either noise resilience or clean-context utility.
+This tension arises because neither approach can dynamically modulate reliance on retrieved context; instead, they apply static policies that inevitably sacrifice either noise resilience or accurate context utility.
 The strong dependence on hyperparameters like the blending weight $\alpha$ and training data proportions further underscores their brittleness.
-These findings reinforce the need for self-verifying integration mechanisms that can reliably assess context reliability at inference time, rejecting noise while preserving the benefits of accurate knowledge.